 February 26, 2021 | 8:30 am – 5:00 pm

-Subtle® Yoga incorporates ethical engagement, breathing techniques, healing movement, meditation, and other practices which can improve mental health, and foster resiliency in the body and mind.
-In this workshop participants will learn basic yoga practices to improve the symptoms of trauma, including brief interventions for self-soothing and grounding, and longer terms strategies for befriending the body, regulating the nervous system, and moving toward self-regulation and empowerment.
+In this workshop participants will learn basic yoga practices to improve the symptoms of trauma, including brief interventions for self-soothing and grounding, and longer terms strategies for befriending the body, calming the nervous system, and moving toward self-regulation, healing, and empowerment.

 “It’s interesting that right now there are about six to ten million people in America who practice yoga… They’ve discovered that there’s something they can do to regulate their internal systems.”

 Bessel van der Kolk, MD author, The Body Keeps the Score

 - Describe how basic Subtle Yoga techniques may be incorporated into clinical practice to reduce symptoms of trauma.

 - Demonstrate at least 3 trauma informed best practices for clinical application of yoga.